Step Dave: International broadcast

+Adaptation

+Malaysian Mandarin version

+Malaysia pay TV provider Astro has officially confirmed to adapt the series in Malaysian Mandarin following their partnership with All3Media, owner of the series production house South Pacific Pictures.
+The series will set to be premiered on June 2025.

 U.S. version

-It was announced it is going to get a remake which has been put into development by NBC, which Sean Hayes from Will and Grace will be among the executive producers, alongside South Pacific Pictures' Kelly Martin and Chris Bailey.
+It was announced it is going to get a remake which has been put into development by NBC, which Sean Hayes will be among the executive producers, alongside South Pacific Pictures' Kelly Martin and Chris Bailey.
 The American version will be written by Emily Cutler, who has previously worked on The Odd Couple and Community.